London Gatwick North Terminal

 Waiting for gate opening

-The whole departure area was empty the whole time until shortly before check-in was to resume.
-A large group arrived and waited at the soon-to-be-announced-gate.
-When I joined the line just a couple of minutes later, I had about 50 people in front of me in line!
+The entire departure area was empty until shortly before check-in was to resume.
+A large group arrived and waited at the soon-to-be-announced gate.
+When I joined the line a couple of minutes later, I had about 50 people ahead of me!
 Most of them with large families and too many suitcases, too.
-I knew that this wasn’t going to be fast and wasn’t surprised when a single Lufthansa employee showed up the desk.
+I knew that this wasn’t going to be fast and wasn’t surprised when a single Lufthansa employee showed up at the desk.

 Lufthansa Gatwick Lounge on homeward bound finishing leg